Sarah Jenkins MC, LPC

 Nevertheless, I missed working with as many clients as I used to.
 I missed the full time clinical experience.
 Although I helped a wide range of people, I wanted to continue specialize in therapy for those who have survived a wide range of disturbing life events and traumas including, but not limited to, childhood sexual, physical, emotional abuse, neglect, and abandonment.
 In 2006, with this vision in mind, I created Dragonfly International Therapy and have been in private practice ever since.
 It just makes my heart sing to be here; I cherish the opportunity to be a part of my client's healing journeys.

 I was born in the UK and spent my early childhood there.
 My family and many friends are there, and I often return.
 My mother was an antique dealer; my father was a history teacher and rugby coach, who later joined the British Navy and travelled throughout the Middle East.
 As a child, I was taught to value education and multiculturalism.
 I was encouraged to pursue an early passion for learning and helping others.
 At the same time, I was also encouraged to "think out of the box," be compassionate, and listen to what others didn't.
 I heard and responded to my intuition from an early age and my healthy curiosity never let me just take things on mere face value.

 Since Virginia, and at the age of thirteen, I knew that I would be a counselor.
 I didn't pick it; it picked me.
 I was precocious, to say the least.
 I couldn't image being anything else.
 I did toy with being a journalist, but quickly tossed that aside when my writing had to "fit in," with everyone else's.
 I always struggled with that.
 Still, poetry and I go way back; we have quite a relationship, even to this day.
-I love to write, and these days, my articles are happy to be published monthly in the Arizona Together Newspaper.
-I have also written self-help books where you can find additional support.
-Visit my self-help books page to learn more.
+I love to write.
+These days, my articles are happy to be regularly published at http://www.goodtherapy.org/therapists/profile/sarah-jenkins-20071106 where I am an expert contributor on EMDR Therapy.